3dasd/3dasd.github.io/content/docs/tutorials/build-overview.md

 ## Software

 With everything wired up you will need to install the software components on the scanner.
-Initialize an SD card for the Raspberry Pi with a base image, fill in your custom information (e.g. WiFi network) and then connect via SSH to flash the Arduino with the driver program.
+Initialize an SD card for the on-board Raspberry Pi with a base image, fill in your custom information (e.g. WiFi network) and then connect via SSH to flash the on-board Arduino with the driver program.

 {{< container-image path="images/software.png" width=90% >}}